 If you are on Delta flying with pets and your pet is large for the cabin, you can ship them to the destination in the cargo hold.
 This process is simple, and here we have mentioned the important things you need to care for

-The Delta Airlines pet policy for traveling pets as cargo is as follows:
+The Delta Airlines pet policy for traveling pets as cargo is important and must be adhered to by the passenger:

-• If you are traveling internationally, you must use a pet shipper approved by the International Pet and Animal Transportation Association(IPATA).
+- For international travel, a pet shipper approved by the International Pet and Animal Transportation Association(IPATA) must be used to ship your pet.

 There are certain health requirements that pets must meet to be shipped as cargo: